2createStudio/postcss-require-lib/snippets/triangle/README.md

 ### Triangle

-Creates a chevron arrow using borders and transformations
+Creates a triangle arrow using borders

 ### Requirements